 Education advocates oppose vouchers because they divert taxpayer funds from public schools and show poor education outcomes.
 For the first time, during the 2024-25 school year, Utah parents are able to access public taxpayer funding to enroll their child in private religious schools, or to cover home-schooling expenses.
 Voucher families currently receive $8,000 per student.*

-Most Utahns may still not be aware of what the voucher program is, and the basics of how it works.
-This new blog series on vouchers and school privatization will provide basic information about:
+Most Utahns may still not be aware of what the voucher program is and the basics of how it works.
+This new blog series explores the basics of vouchers and school privatization.

 * It’s important to note that many well-regarded private schools, such as The Waterford School in Sandy or Intermountain Christian School in Salt Lake, charge annual tuition between $13,000 and $30,000.
 In addition, there are fewer than 200 private schools in the entire state.
 Four out of every five private schools in Utah are located on the Wasatch Front, in just four counties (Weber, Davis, Salt Lake and Utah).